IEEE-NITK/Chip-Interconnect-Modelling/blog files/final blog.md

 ## Acknowledgements

-We would like to acknowledgea and appreciate the help and support given by both of our guides Aditya Kulkarni and Prof. M S Bhat.
+We would like to acknowledgea and appreciate the help and support given by both of our guides Aditya Kulkarni and Prof. M S Bhat and we thank IEEE-NITK
+Student Branch for supporting this project.